Private protected areas

 Gain recognition for sustainable land management practices, now and into the future

-The Nature Refuges Program forms part of the Queensland Government’s commitment to ‘Investing in our Environment for the Future’—partnering with landholders to protect land for conservation.
-Through the program, landholders can play an integral role in protecting the state's biodiversity by establishing a nature refuge on their property.
+Landholders can partner with the Queensland Government through the Private Protected Area Program to establish a nature refuge on their property to protect biodiversity.
 A nature refuge is an area of land voluntarily protected for conservation, while allowing compatible and sustainable land uses to continue.
 A nature refuge is negotiated through a legally binding, perpetual nature refuge agreement between the landholder and the State.
 Read more about the Nature Refuges Program.

 Projects that help manage conservation values